-Access name for stream $1 \sim 5$ : This Network camera supports multiple streams simultaneously.
+Access name for stream $1 \sim 2$ (or $1 \sim 5$ ): MD7530/7530D supports dual streams simultaneously and MD7560/7560D supports multiple streams simultaneously.
 The access name is used to differentiate the streaming source.
-Users can click Configuration > Video > Video Settings to set up the video quality of linked streams.
+Users can click Configuration > Audio and Video > Video Settings to set up the video quality of linked streams.
 For more information about how to set up the video quality, please refer to Viewing Windows on page 58.